Pulse Brain · Growing Health Evidence Index

 Key measures

-Qualitative assessment of pastoral systems' role in land stewardship and ecological outcomes; cultural and social dimensions of pastoralism
+Qualitative assessment of pastoral systems' role in ecological stewardship and human–land relationship renewal; no quantitative metrics reported

 Outcomes reported